schneems/implement_ruby_hash_syntax_with_parslet_example/README.md

 }
 ```

 This gets the tests to pass.
-Notice, that since we'll care about the contents of the `key`, it is named here using the `as` keyword.
+Notice, that since we care about the contents of the `key`, it is named here using the `as` keyword.

 A hash can have repeating key value pairs.
 Before we match an entire series, let's group a key and a value together.
 Start with a test: